jaskamante/wifi-tariff-service/README.md

         output: tariff

 ## Stretch tasks (optional)
-Offer a swagger page to ease service testing - done
+Offer a swagger page to ease service testing - done - basic default integration.
+        TODO: Add more detailed documentation. (>8 hrs, so do later)

 JUnit tests: cover your code to at least 80% (I didn't get to using JUnit, but I did test with api-tests.http.